 Affordable, tough, and low profile.
 For extended use, you may wish you had a pad or two, but that’s not the design’s goal here.
 This is a “get in, get the job done, and get out” sort of strap.
 Perfect for photojournalists or travelers who want something to whip out when sightseeing, then quickly stow during lunch.

 Even better, if you do find yourself wanting more out of it, it works magnificently with Think Tank’s backpacks and harness systems.
 For on-the-go photogs, the V2.0 is a great choice.
 As the starter piece in a whole set of accessories, you will be incredibly pleased.

 Available for $29 from Adorama.

-So there you have it — PetaPixel‘s picks for the best camera straps you can purchase in 2022.
+So there you have it — PetaPixel‘s picks for the best camera straps you can purchase right now.
 There are a wide range of high-quality straps in the world of photography, though, so it is a good idea to go hands-on with a number of different straps at a camera store to see which design and material works best for you and your photography needs.
 A good camera strap will not help you shoot better photos, but it will help keep your camera safe and help you shoot more comfortably for longer periods of time.